2022 Petaluma Minimum Wage

 This ordinance covers all employees who work at least 2 hours per week in the City limits and who qualify for the minimum wage according to the California Labor Code.
 Tips and benefits cannot be included when calculating the Petaluma minimum wage.

-The ordinance does not apply to Federal, State, or County agencies, including school districts.
+The ordinance does not apply to Federal, State, or County agencies.
 It also does not apply to work done outside the Petaluma City limits or to time an employee spends travelling through the city to get to another destination.

 What wage is used for exempt employees or other special types of employees covered by State Wage Orders?

 The state minimum wage can be used to calculate wages for these employees, as long as their hourly wage is no less than the Petaluma minimum wage.
 Because this is a complex issue, we recommend you check with an attorney or a labor law expert.